The Storrington and District Museum returns from its winter break on Saturday 28th February

-Looking for something local to be involved with?
-Maybe, volunteering from home?
+Something local to be involved with?

-Your museum offers a number of opportunities to be involved in, working in your community.
+The Storrington and District museum offers a number of opportunities to be involved in, working in your community.
 We pride ourselves in supporting our museum to ensure its future with fundraising, working with youth groups, collecting memories, local history research projects, or being part of our meet and greet Stewarding Team.

 Our monthly programme of talks